 The strategies displayed by the two investment banks that have already launched products show some difference of opinion over the target market of such technology, however.

-Merrill Lynch is targeting institutional clients seeking cheap, liquid and diversified beta and has already sold more than $100 million of its Hedge Fund Beta Correlation Index since it was launched in mid 2006, mainly to pension and insurance funds.
-The product references a basket of hedge fund strategies and replicates its beta returns by investing only in the S&P 500, the Morgan Stanley Capital International (MSCI) Europe, Australasia and the Far East index, the MSCI emerging markets index, the US dollar index, the Russell 2000 index and Libor.
+Merrill Lynch is targeting institutional clients seeking cheap, liquid and diversified beta and has already sold more than $100 million of its Hedge Fund Beta Correlation Index since it was launched in mid-2006, mainly to pension and insurance funds.
+The product references a basket of hedge fund strategies and replicates its beta returns by investing only in the S&P 500, the MSCI Europe, Australasia and the Far East index, the MSCI emerging markets index, the US dollar index, the Russell 2000 index and Libor.
 It is currently launching sub-indexes of its main product that can offer investors pure beta exposure to specific hedge fund strategies, such as convertible arbitrage or market neutral.

 Goldman Sachs, on the other hand, has chosen to target only the retail market with its Absolute Return Tracker fund.
 So far, due to regulatory hurdles, it has only managed to gain approval in Italy and is cagey about just how much of the product it has sold.
 Nevertheless, it is actively seeking approval in other jurisdictions.

 Despite this interest, critics claim linear regression of historical data - the technique used in most of the portable beta structures so far - is a fundamentally flawed way to allocate capital.
 Despite investing only in liquid markets, and thereby reducing liquidity risk, beta funds have little leeway to react to changing market conditions.

 That's because most of the funds available analyse hedge fund indexes on a monthly basis, and readjust their portfolio allocation according to the linear regression analysis results.
 As a result, critics say the investment strategy is based on historical, rather than current, market conditions and could potentially open up investors to increased market risk.